hashbangcode/new_in_drupal103/src/slides.md

 ## Drupal 10.2.0 Is A Minor Release

-- This is a minor release and so should not break backwards compatability.
+- This is a minor release and so should not break backwards compatibility.
 - You should still test your sites though!

 ---